C360Studio/semdocs/docs/advanced/07-query-strategies.md

 # Choosing Your Query Strategy

-## Making sense of PathRAG, GraphRAG, and when to use them together
+Making sense of PathRAG, GraphRAG, and when to use them together

+---

+## Overview

 SemStreams provides two powerful query strategies that solve different problems.
 This guide helps you choose the right tool for your use case - or combine both for even better results.